-It has high-end features despite being available for under £100, including speed camera location warnings in real time and parking assist, which can navigate you directly to the best place to park (it won't park for you though, unlucky).
+It has high-end features despite being available for around £100, including speed camera location warnings in real time and parking assist, which can navigate you directly to the best place to park (it won't park for you, though).

 It's easily attached to the dash or windscreen with an integrated mount.
 The screen cleverly flips to support whichever way round you want to use it.